 |*Many factors depend on ROI such as house insulation, personal usage preferences, ductwork integrity, and other essential efficiency factors.
 The furnace AFUE rating is a high factor in the return.|

 Warranties | Daikin Vs Rheem Modulating Gas Furnaces

 As noted above, Daikin takes a slight advantage over Rheem for the part warranty.
 However, for the heat exchanger warranty, both are the same.
 Lifetime warranties for the heat exchangers.
-HVAC warranties, to many, are not truly satisfying to the consumer.
+HVAC warranties, too many, are not truly satisfying to the consumer.
 You can see this by reading many of the consumer reviews and opinions here at this site and other sites.
-The problem is, most consumers think the warranites should cover the entire cost of any repair.
+The problem is, most consumers think the warranties should cover the entire cost of any repair.
 Unfortunately, they do not.
-Labor is rarely covered unless you have a parts and labor warranty.
+Labor is rarely covered unless you have a part and labor warranty.
 Additionally, if a refrigerant leak occurs, the refrigerant is not covered.

 Finally, to me, the brand makes no difference in many cases.
 The most important decision you can make with any type of new purchase for HVAC systems is the contractor.
 The quality installation is crucial.
-You can buy a Cadillac system but if it not put together correctly it won’t be a Cadillac system.
+You can buy a Cadillac system but if it is not put together correctly it won’t be a Cadillac system.
 It won’t operate correctly or efficiently as designed in the factory.
 This will result in a system that is inefficient and will cause you problems over the time you use it.
-Checkout the contractor to make sure you get the one that will do the installation correctly.
+Check out the contractor to make sure you get the one that will do the installation correctly.
 Get the one who believes in the brand they install.